OtterWaiver/WP_Plugin_Otter-Text-Chat-Widget/README.txt

 == Description ==

-This plugin allows Otter Text users to easily add the Otter Text Chat Widget to a WordPress site just by putting in there chat widget ID.
+This plugin allows Otter Text users to easily add the Otter Text Chat Widget to every page of their WordPress website.
+It does this by running javascript that is loaded onto the website form the OtterText.com website.
+This will allow the Otter Text Chat Widget to be loaded onto every page of your website.

+Once the chat widget is displayed the chat data will be sent from your website directly to the OtterText.com platform, allowing you to communicate with your website visitors.

+Use of this plugin and the code that it will add to your website is also subject to the Otter Text terms of service which can be found at OtterText.com/terms-of-service and the Otter Text Privacy Policy which can be found at OtterText.com/privacy-policy

 == Installation ==